sb2k16/data-structures-book/chapters/08-modern-string-search-optimizations.md

 ### 8.2.1 The HASH Family and q-gram Optimization

 Recent work by Lecroq (2023) has significantly improved the HASH family of algorithms by optimizing q-gram selection and hash function design.
+This represents a major advancement in string matching efficiency, particularly for short patterns on large alphabets.

 #### Core Concept

 The optimal-hash approach selects the minimal q such that each q-gram of the pattern has a unique hash value.
-This eliminates hash collisions and reduces redundant work.
+This eliminates hash collisions and reduces redundant work, addressing one of the major limitations of traditional hash-based string matching algorithms.

+#### Theoretical Foundation

+**Problem with Traditional Hashing**: Classical hash-based algorithms like Rabin-Karp suffer from hash collisions, where different strings produce the same hash value.
+This leads to:
+- False positive matches requiring expensive character-by-character verification
+- Reduced skip distances due to conservative collision handling
+- Increased computational overhead for verification steps

+**Optimal Hash Solution**: By ensuring each q-gram in the pattern has a unique hash value, we can:
+- Eliminate false positives entirely
+- Use larger skip distances when q-grams don't match
+- Reduce verification overhead to near zero
+- Achieve better average-case performance

+#### Mathematical Analysis

+For a pattern of length m and alphabet size σ, the optimal q-gram size q* is the smallest integer such that:
+- σ^q* ≥ m - q* + 1 (ensuring unique q-grams)
+- q* ≤ m (fitting within pattern length)

+The probability of hash collision becomes zero, and the expected number of character comparisons approaches O(n/m) for random text.

 #### Algorithm Description